kiliandangendorf/lc2mdl/README.md

 ALLOW_MULTILINE_BLOCKS=true;
 ```
 In older versions of Stack multiline blocks were not allowed.
-Switch this to remove all CR/LF and whitespaces within blocks.
+Switch this to remove all CR/LF and whitespaces within blocks (and other multiline statements as e.g. array assignments).

 ```
 ALLOW_MULTILINE_MAXIMA_STRINGS=false;